How to Cool Down a MacBook?

 7. Minimize Multitasking

-If you’re running a graphics-intensive application, like a game or a video editing software, and you have a lot of other applications open at the same time, your system might not have enough resources to run the graphics-intensive application at its best.
+If you’re running a graphics-intensive application, like a game or video editing software, and you have a lot of other applications open at the same time, your system might not have enough resources to run the graphics-intensive application at its best.

 To close applications on a Mac, right-click (or control-click) the application’s icon in the Dock and select Quit.